MiraldiLab/maxATAC/docs/readme/average.md

 # Average

 The `average` function will average multiple bigwig files into a single bigwig file.
+Typical uses:

+* Averaging replicate ATAC-seq signal tracks before prediction.
+* Building the **null-model track** for the quantitative benchmark (`maxatac benchmark --quant_gs_null`): the average of the quantitative ChIP-seq gold standard tracks across all cell types for a TF.
+* Averaging quantitative prediction tracks (e.g. across models or replicates).

 ## Example